 Negombo fish market

-If you are like us, visiting the fish market in Negombo is a must thing to do when traveling around Sri Lanka.
+If you are like us, visiting the fish market in Negombo is one of the best Sri Lanka tourist attractions for sure.
 Negombo is often completely overlooked by the visitors, but the stop on its fish market is well worth the time.
 Get up early in the morning and wait for the fishermen returning from the sea.
 Walk around the stands offering their daily catch and stroll along the beach to see drying of the fish.
 It is not just eye-opening, it is also free, what is not often with Sri lanka tourist attractions.

-The most recognizable tourist attraction in Sri Lanka is with no doubt the famous rock under UNESCO heritage protection.
+The most recognizable and with that one of the best Sri Lanka tourist attractions is with no doubt the famous rock under UNESCO heritage protection.
 The rock is called Sigiriya what actually means Lion’s Rock.
 Due to its position Sigiriya was unconquerable.
 The palace stood up on the top of the rock in the middle of impassable jungle.
-Even today you will have to be in shape to reach it as more than 1200 steps await for you.
+Even today you will have to be in shape to reach it as more than 1200 steps wait for you.
 Reaching the top there are only ruins from once a mighty palace left, but the views are amazing.
 Halfway up or down the top, take a look at the nymphs – rock paintings which are the oldest secular paintings in Sri Lanka.
 Out of 500, only 22 are still left.
 A “wow” effect is guaranteed!

 Animals in Sri lanka

 Like we already mentioned, Sri Lanka is rich in flora and fauna.
 Due to that Sri Lanka attracts numerous tourists, which like seeing animals in the wild and their natural inhabitant.
 We can see wild animals everywhere we look – monkeys, elephants, water buffalos, monitors, birds… The best places to look are Sri Lankan national parks (Yale), but if you are careful enough, you can spot them everywhere.
-If travelling to Sri Lanka with kids, this is surely one of the best Sri lanka tourist attractions for them.
+If travelling to Sri Lanka with kids, this will for sure be one of the best Sri lanka tourist attractions for them.